 Every August, the night sky is peppered with little bits of comet debris in what we call the annual Perseid meteor shower.
-The Perseids are bits of the comet Swift-Tuttle and often create the most amazing meteor shower of the year.
+In 2021, the Perseids will peak on Aug.
+11-12, with 50-75 meteors per hour possible for observers with clear, dark skies, according to the American Meteor Society.
+The Perseids are bits of the comet Swift-Tuttle and often create the most amazing meteor shower of the year, although this year its splendor will be dampened slightly by a bright moon.

 Perseids Aren't Slowpokes